Soyalguien2324/YouTube_Downloader/README.md

+# YouTube Downloader

+---

+Pre-requisites :

-## IF 'pip' not installed, install pip.
+	- IF 'pip' not installed, install pip.

-## make sure 'rich' package is installed
+	- make sure 'rich' package is installed

 ### install pip and rich